 Code of Conduct for DENSO Group Associates (in English)

-In 1997, DENSO CORPORATION created a Business Ethics and Compliance Committee chaired by a Company director to provide oversight in that area (now the Risk Management Meeting).
+In 1997, DENSO CORPORATION created a Business Ethics and Compliance Committee chaired by a Company director to provide oversight in that area (now integrated into the Risk Management Meeting).
 In addition, we have instituted committee structures, such as the Compliance Committee, and introduced compliance promotion officers, such as compliance leaders, at the regional headquarters of each region of our collective global base.
 In doing so, we are building global systems that promote compliance, while at the same time promoting the development of organizational structures that take differing regional characteristics into consideration, introducing and operating reporting systems, and pursuing enlightenment activities.

 Furthermore, personnel in charge of legal affairs in Japan, North America, South America, Europe, China, Southeast Asia, India, and South Korea exchange information and share issues with each other on a regular basis in an effort to further establish and promote compliance.